alyssa-denary/coding-notes/vanilla-js/dates.md

 - Now you can access helpful methods on the Date object to pull out day, month, year, hour, minutes, etc.

 - & Takeaway: This is cumbersome and difficult to display and work with dates.
-- & Instead, most common to work with a library for date/time: called Moment
+- & Instead, most common to work with a library for date/time: called [[Moment.js]]